MelonKony/millmint/site/factbook/society/state/government/ministries/light-and-water/bureau-of-light.md

 {{<note panel>}}
 #### Hydro-Electric Commission

-The Vekllei *Hydro-Electric Commission* (colloquially *The Hydro*, not to be confused with the [*Hydroburo*](#vekllei-water-commission)) oversees hydro-electric electricity generation in Vekllei, particularly in the glacial regions of the Vekllei Islands and Kala.
+The Vekllei *Hydro-Electric Commission* (colloquially *The Hydro*, not to be confused with the [*Hydroburo*](#vekllei-water-commission)) oversees hydro-electric electricity generation in Vekllei, particularly in the glacial regions of the Vekllei Islands and {{<link/kala>}}.
 Dramatic mountain terrain in the interior of the Vekllei Islands proved suitable candidates for hydro-electric dams, which were mostly constructed in the pre-war and immediate post-war era.
 Vekllei's oldest dam in [Ou](/factbook/landscape/boroughs/ou/) has been operating continuously for 156 years.
 {{</note>}}

 {{<note panel>}}